SoulcodeAgency/vscode-unwanted-extensions/README.md

 This extensions, tries to help out with extensions which are not recommended for specific workspaces.

+## ↗️Successor

+This is the continuation of the previous extension [Unwanted Recommendations](https://marketplace.visualstudio.com/items?itemName=GARAIOAG.garaio-vscode-unwanted-recommendations) which is not maintained anymore.
+The extension therefore had to be migrated to a new publisher.

 ## 📖 Blog post

-I have writen a more complete blog post about the whole topic and this extension, [👀 read it here](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations)
+I have written a more complete blog post about the whole topic and this extension, [👀 read it here](https://www.garaio.com/blog/vscode-extensions-unwanted-recommendations)

-## Details / Situation
+## 🚧 Details / Situation

-Until now, it seems not to be possible to automate enabling or disabling extensions per project/workspace VSCode Team is working on profiles, which might be the solution in the future for that.
+Until now, it seems not to be possible to automate enabling or disabling extensions per project/workspace.
+The VSCode Team introduced **profiles**, which went into a good direction and might be the solution in the future for that.

+But still, there seem to be issues or unsupported details, like

+* **Deprecating** specific extensions for a workspace
+* Also handling **SemVer** with extensions is a topic

 Until then, its not easy to handle it.
 This extension tries to improve the experience for developers.

-## Features
+## 🧩 Features

-### Unwanted extensions
+### Define unwanted extensions in extensions.json

 This extension allows you to put unwanted extensions, into the already existing `.vscode/extensions.json` file, which already seems to kind of support the property `unwantedRecommendations`.
 Simply put your vscode extension id's in this array.